snokamedia/chform-shortcode/README.md

 If you encounter any bugs or have suggestions for improvements, you can submit a GitHub issue by following these steps:

-1. Go to the [GitHub repository](https://github.com/your-username/repository-name) for this shortcode.
-2. Click on the "Issues" tab.
+1. Click on the "Issues" tab.
-3. Click the "New Issue" button.
+2. Click the "New Issue" button.
-4. Fill out the issue form with a descriptive title, a detailed description of the problem or suggestion, and any relevant information such as error messages or screenshots.
+3. Fill out the issue form with a descriptive title, a detailed description of the problem or suggestion, and any relevant information such as error messages or screenshots.
-5. Click the "Submit new issue" button.
+4. Click the "Submit new issue" button.

 Please note that there may be limited support for this shortcode, as it is provided as-is without any guarantees or warranties.
 If you require more extensive support, you may want to consider hiring a developer to assist you.